AlpalcaLad/graph-editor/readme.md

 ## audio splitters
 The project contains a few python programs to segment an mp3 file for ease.
 (It should also accept wavs but this is untested) <br>
+You will need to have ffmpeg downloaded on your computer to use these on mp3 files.
+This can be found at https://ffmpeg.org <br>
 Please also note the py may differ on your system and could be python or python3 <br> <br>
 **Manual Splitter**: Provide seconds to split at <br>
 ```py -m manualSplit audioPath splitAtSecond1 splitAtSecond2 ...``` <br>